Helping Johnny Make Sense of Privacy Policies with LLMs: Related Work

-\subsubsection{ML classifiers}
+\subsubsection{ML Classifiers}

-\new{ Another body of literature focuses on ML classification of legal compliance of privacy policies targeted at legal experts.} Claudette~\cite{contissa2018claudette} uses a Support Vector Machine (SVM) to check GDPR compliance across criteria like information comprehensiveness, substantive compliance, and clarity. \new{Their study indicated that "none of the analyzed privacy policies meets the requirements of the GDPR"~\cite{contissa2018claudette}.} \new{Another SVM-driven approach~\cite{sanchez2021automatic} automatically assigns "positive" or "negative" tags to each statement in the policy (trained on manually tagged sentences from 4 privacy policies) and calculates scores from the (relative) amount of positive and negative tags.} Similarly, GDPR-completeness is classified by several methods~\cite{torre2020ai,amaral2021ai,xiang2023policychecker}. \new{PrivacyGuide~\cite{tesfay2018privacyguide} uses 11 criteria, primarily based on the GDPR, with ratings (green, yellow, red) that reflect compliance (good, neutral, bad).
-It uses classifiers to identify relevant sentences from the privacy policy, which are then fed into a risk prediction engine to identify the rating, and displayed when hovering over each criterion.} \new{PrivacyGuide provides direct policy quotes as evidence for its scoring, but does not provide ways to simplify and explain the given quote.
+\new{ Another body of literature focuses on ML classification of legal compliance of privacy policies, targeting legal experts.} Claudette~\cite{contissa2018claudette} uses a Support Vector Machine (SVM) to check GDPR compliance across criteria like information comprehensiveness, substantive compliance, and clarity. \new{Their study indicated that \enquote{none of the analyzed privacy policies meets the requirements of the GDPR}~\cite{contissa2018claudette}.} \new{Sánchez et al.~\cite{sanchez2021automatic} introduce an SVM-driven approach that automatically assigns \enquote{positive} or \enquote{negative} tags to each policy statement, trained on manually tagged sentences from 4 privacy policies.
+It calculates scores from the (relative) amount of positive and negative tags.} Similarly, GDPR-completeness is classified by several methods~\cite{torre2020ai,amaral2021ai,xiang2023policychecker}.

+PrivacyGuide~\cite{tesfay2018privacyguide} uses 11 criteria, primarily based on the GDPR, with ratings (green, yellow, red) that reflect compliance (good, neutral, bad).
+It uses classifiers to identify relevant sentences from the privacy policy, which are then fed into a risk prediction engine to identify the rating. \new{PrivacyGuide provides direct policy quotes as evidence for its scoring, but does not provide ways to simplify and explain the given quote.
 The criteria are fixed and users cannot query specific information.}